tc39/proposal-async-context/README.md

 }
 ```

-The `valueChangedListener` will be called each time the value in the current
+The optional `valueChangedListener` will be called each time the value in the
-async flow has been updated by explicit `AsyncLocal.setValue` call.
-It can be
+current async flow has been updated by explicit `AsyncLocal.setValue` call.
+It
-treated as a property setter of an object.
+can be treated as a property setter of an object.

 The motivation for the `valueChangedListener` is that we can have a cleaner way
 to monitor the value changes of an AsyncLocal without any `setValue` wrappers.